 Documents Required for account Verification at Scope Markets:

 - KRA pin certificate.

 Verification takes a maximum of 24 hours.
 Once you are verified, you will receive a notification on email.

-They offer free demo account as well, if you are a beginner trader looking to test.
+They offer a free demo account as well if you are a beginner trader looking to test.
 Overall, their account types are quite easy to get started with.

 Trading Instruments at Scope Markets

 Trading instruments available on Scope Markets’s platform are very limited.
 They only offer 44 Forex Trading Currency pairs (including all 7 majors), CFDs on 14 Indices, 3 Energies & 2 Metals.

 A total of 63 CFD trading instruments are available for trading on Scope Markets Kenya’s MT5 platform.